aristsoft/jpivot/README.md

 JPivot - is a java swing component to visualize the multidimentional data.

-License details I'll provide bit later, but you can be sure, that it's and will be absolutely free for non commercial usage.
+Free for non commercial usage.

 What component can do :